 Ignore EOL Errors -- When the project's Line Ending Policy is set to warn about line ending mismatches, this property can be used to disable warnings for a particular file.

-The testing tab contains a subset of the fields described in Project-Wide Properties.
+The testing tab in Wing Pro contains a subset of the fields described in Project-Wide Properties.